Cyprus Wedding Traditions Complete Guide for Modern Couples

 - Prayers in Arabic before shaving

-- Use of cologne (kolonyakoh-LOHN-yah) blessing
+- Use of cologne blessing

-- Distribution of lokumloh-KOOMTurkish delight to guests
+- Distribution of lokumloh-KOOM (Turkish delight) to guests

 Smoking Ritual (Kapnisman)

-Kapnismankahp-nees-MAHN (el_καπνισμάν) is the protective smoking ritual using blessed olive leaves to ward off evil spirits and negative energy before the wedding ceremony.
+Kapnisman is the protective smoking ritual using blessed olive leaves to ward off evil spirits and negative energy before the wedding ceremony.
 This ancient practice, combining Christian and pre-Christian elements, involves burning olive branches blessed by the priest and making the sign of the cross three times over the couple’s heads.

 Kapnisman ritual components:

-- Preparation: Priest blesses leaves 1-3 days before wedding
+- Preparation: Priest blesses leaves before wedding

-- Burning vessel: Traditional copper censer (el_θυμιατό)
+- Burning vessel: Traditional copper censer

 - Smoke circles: Three crosses over head (Trinity symbolism)